← All RAM guides

 What to buy, install, or enable

-• Do not buy 16 GB for new AAA + browser + capture — 32 GB is the 2026 gaming floor for enthusiasts.
+Do not buy 16 GB for new AAA plus browser plus capture — 32 GB is the 2026 gaming floor for enthusiasts.
+Two sticks in correct slots for dual channel is non-negotiable.

 Best vs fastest — gaming RAM